SIG Sauer Mosquito: Specifications

 The standard Mosquito model is chambered in .22 LR and has a double-action/single-action (DA/SA) trigger.
 Single action trigger pull is 4.4 lbs while Double-action is 12.4 lbs.
 The polymer frame and small size (compared to the SIG P226) allow the pistol with magazine to weigh little more than 24.6 oz.
 The overall height is 5.3 inches with a barrel length of 3.9 inches.
 The Mosquito's frame has an accessory rail, a ten-round capacity magazine, and adjustable sights.
 SIG Sauer subcontracted product development and production of the Mosquito to German Sport Guns GmbH.
 After discontinuation of the Mosquito, German Sport Guns still sells their own version as the GSG FireFly.

-In popular culture

-In Parks and Recreation episode "Master Plan", Ron Swanson gifts a SIG Sauer Mosquito to April Ludgate for her birthday.

-Criminal Use
+Criminal use

-A SIG Sauer Mosquito was used in the Jokela school shooting that killed 9 including the perpetrator.
+On 2 November, 2007, a SIG Sauer Mosquito was purchased by Pekka-Eric Auvinen as a substitute for the .22-calibre Ruger MK III he originally intended to purchase.
+Five days later, Auvinen would use the gun in the Jokela school shooting, leaving one person injured and nine others dead, including himself.